-What Do Title Examiner, Abstractor, or Searcher Do?
+What You Need to Know About Title Examiner, Abstractor, or Searcher

-Title Examiner, Abstractor, or Searcher Definition Search real estate records, examine titles, or summarize pertinent legal or insurance documents or details for a variety of purposes.
+Example of Title Examiner, Abstractor, or Searcher Job Search real estate records, examine titles, or summarize pertinent legal or insurance documents or details for a variety of purposes.
 May compile lists of mortgages, contracts, and other instruments pertaining to titles by searching public and private records for law firms, real estate agencies, or title insurance companies.

 - Copy or summarize recorded documents, such as mortgages, trust deeds, and contracts, that affect property titles.

 - Verify accuracy and completeness of land-related documents accepted for registration, preparing rejection notices when documents are not acceptable.